latelan/aws-health-aware/README.md

 17. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.
 18. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 2-4 minutes or if deploying in a secondary region, it can take up to 30 minutes).

-## AHA WITH AWS Organizations on Member Account WITH assuming a role to other account using CloudFormation
+## AHA WITH AWS Organizations on Member Account WITHOUT Management Account Role using CloudFormation

 ### Prerequisites